The Blockchain Execution Dilemma: Optimizing Revenue XOR Fair Ordering

-When adapting the genetic algorithm to maintain a fair order established by the consensus layer, we have to ensure that the transaction encoding represents a valid total order that respects the causal relations specified by $L_{fair}$.

-We apply the following changes.
-First, we change the initial seed $L_{init}$ to correspond to the sequence achieved through traversal of $G_{fair}$ by prioritizing transactions with a higher gas price.
-Then, we generate the rest of the initial parents $P_{init}$ by traversing $G_{fair}$ uniformly at random.
+When adapting the genetic algorithm to maintain a fair order established by the consensus layer, we have to ensure that the transaction encoding represents a valid total order that respects the causal relations specified by $L_\text{fair}$.
+To do so, we apply the following changes.
+First, we change the initial seed $L_\text{init}$ to correspond to the sequence obtained through a topological traversal of $G_\text{fair}$ by prioritizing transactions with a higher gas price.
+Then, we generate the rest of the initial parents $P_\text{init}$ by traversing $G_\text{fair}$ uniformly at random.
 We modify the crossover operation so that it iterates over the parents and selects the first transaction whose dependencies are satisfied.
-The process continues until a valid total order consistent with $G_{fair}$ is generated.
+The process continues until a valid total order consistent with $G_\text{fair}$ is generated.
 We also modify the mutation operator as follows.
-First, for a randomly selected transaction, determine its maximal neighborhood of non-conflicting transactions within the current total order by identifying the closest conflicting transactions before and after it.
-Then, relocate the selected transaction to a uniformly at random chosen position within this neighborhood.
+First, for a randomly selected transaction, we determine its maximal neighborhood of non-conflicting transactions within the current total order by identifying the closest conflicting transactions before and after it.
+Then, we relocate the selected transaction to a position that is chosen uniformly at random within this neighborhood.